effector/effector/beta/docs/api/effector/createWatch.md

 title: createWatch
 ---

-Creates an subscription on unit (store, event or effect).
+Creates a subscription on unit (store, event or effect).

 ```ts
 createWatch<T>(config: {